grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 ## Notes for documentation
-Job parsing errors have a custom property err.dbError next() returns a promise with the number of running jobs
+Job parsing errors have a custom property err.dbError next() returns a promise with the number of running jobs Jobs can be cancelled by adding properties to the err object in next(err)